1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 Start sqlplus::

     sqlplus sys/password as sysdba

+    -- ONLY if changing the data file paths.
+    -- Leave out if restoring to the same path as was dumped from.
     @e:\backups\azdba01\rename_logs.sql

-    alter database disable block change tracking;
+    -- Always do this.
+The wrong filename could be in use. alter database disable block change tracking;

-    alter database open resetlogs;
+    -- Do the following always after a SET UNTIL ... restore and recover. alter database open resetlogs;

 That's it.
 The database has been restored on a new server.